-Employer NICs, at the rate of 13.8%, apply once annual remuneration exceeds £9,100 (for 2023/24) and there is no upper earnings limit.
-Employee NICs are 12% on earnings between £12,570 and £50,270, and 2% thereafter.
-So, the combined NIC cost is up to 25.8%, although the employer portion can be deducted in calculating your company's taxable profits.
+Employer NICs, at the rate of 13.8%, apply once annual remuneration exceeds £9,100 (for 2024/25) and there is no upper earnings limit.
+Employee NICs are 8% on earnings between £12,570 and £50,270, and 2% thereafter.
+So, the combined NIC cost is up to 21.8%, although the employer portion can be deducted in calculating your company's taxable profits.
+For 2025/26, employer NICs will be at the rate of 15% (a combined NIC cost of 23%), with a £5,000 start point.

-It is normally advisable to draw a minimum salary of at least £6,396 so that you do not lose any entitlement to social security benefits.
+It is normally advisable to draw a minimum salary of at least $\pounds 6,396$ so that you do not lose any entitlement to social security benefits.
 You need 35 years of contribution to qualify for the maximum state pension under the single-tier state scheme.

-In a tax year where your earnings are at least £6,396 (the 2023/24 level) you will be treated as having paid NICs in your contribution records, thus preserving benefit rights, even though no contributions are actually paid.
+In a tax year where your earnings are at least £6,396 (the 2024/25 level) you will be treated as having paid NICs in your contribution records, thus preserving benefit rights, even though no contributions are actually paid.

-However, you might decide to draw a higher level of salary than this bare minimum as the following example demonstrates using rates for 2023/24.
+However, you might decide to draw a higher level of salary than this bare minimum as the following example demonstrates using rates for 2024/25.

-EXAMPLE

-Drawing salary
+EXAMPLE Drawing salary